Pointers for Safer Driving and Higher Scores

 LifeSaver is designed to score usage violations when it detects risky use of your mobile phone while driving.
 In short, it’s always better to use your phone’s display ‘off’ or features outside the passcode lock screen whenever possible.

 1. Keep LifeSaver in the background.
 You DON’T need to open it each time you drive.
 It works automatically!

-- Leave your phone’s display off when not navigating.
+2. Leave your phone’s display off when driving and not navigating.

-On Android Google Maps is supported.
-Similarly start your navigation prior to driving.
+Note: On Android, Google Maps is supported.
+Similarly, start your navigation prior to driving.

 Talking on the phone is a cognitive distraction and increases your risk of being in a collision.
-Whenever possible make your calls when you’re not driving.
-We recommend not talking on the road, but hands free calls (bluetooth) can be accepted and are not blocked by LifeSaver.
+Whenever possible, make your calls when you’re not driving.
+That said hands-free calls (Bluetooth) are allowed and are not blocked by LifeSaver.

 Video : Make hands-free calls with Siri outside the iPhone lock screen

 Note: On Android ‘Okay Google’ works much the same as Siri.